qqii/qqii.github.io/_posts/2019-01-09-dear-future-self.md

 layout: post
 author: qqii
 tags: [random, dear_future_self]
-title: Dear Future Self
+title: Dear future self
 ---
-Hello Me,
+Hello Future Self,

 This is a capsule from you in the past, cemented in text form.
 It provides a slightly more objective representation of yourself, but you have to realise that when you read this you will also be coloured by your current experience and thoughts.